 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step install Opera Browser on CentOS 8 server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Opera Browser on CentOS 8

 Step 1.
-First let’s start by ensuring your system is up-to-date.
+First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing Opera Browser on CentOS.

-Once the Opera installation is complete, To run the Opera browser you can go to Applications -> Opera option or you can run the following command also to run it using terminal:
+Once the Opera installation is complete, To run the Opera browser you can go to the Applications -> Opera option or you can run the following command also to run it using terminal:

-Congratulation’s!
+Congratulations!
 You have successfully installed Opera Browser.
 Thanks for using this tutorial for installing Opera Web Browser on CentOS 8 systems.
 For additional help or useful information, we recommend you to check the official Opera website.